Esri/arcgis-pro-sdk/README.md

 #### Supported IDEs

-* Visual Studio 2022 (v17.8 or higher)
+* Visual Studio 2022 (v17.13 or higher)
    * Community Edition
    * Professional Edition
    * Enterprise Edition

-Released alongside .NET 8, the [Visual Studio 2022 17.8 release](https://devblogs.microsoft.com/visualstudio/visual-studio-17-8-now-available/) brings support for .NET 8.

 #### Third party assemblies
 _**Newtonsoft Json**_
-* At 3.5, ArcGIS Pro is using version 13.0.3.27908 of the Newtonsoft Json NuGet.
+* At 3.6, ArcGIS Pro is using version 13.0.3.27908 of the Newtonsoft Json NuGet.
 If you require Newtonsoft NuGet in your add-ins it is recommended to use the same version.

 _**WebView2**_
 * Add-in developers can use the new WebViewBrowser control based on Microsoft Edge WebView2.
-Consult the WebView2 manifest in the Pro bin\WebView folder for the current WebView2 fixed version runtime in use by ArcGIS Pro.
+Microsoft Edge WebView2 Runtime version 132 or later is required.

 [ArcGIS Pro system requirements](https://pro.arcgis.com/en/pro-app/get-started/arcgis-pro-system-requirements.htm)